Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 Since $L_\C(\M)$ has the same cofibrations as $\M$, it must also have the same trivial fibrations.
 Thus, it has the same cofibrant replacement functor and the same cofibrant objects.
 Thus, the unit axiom on $L_\C(\M)$ follows directly from the unit axiom on $\M$, because a weak equivalence in $\M$ is in particular a $\C$-local equivalence.

 We now assume cofibrant objects are flat and that $Y$ is an object of $\M$.
 Consider the following diagram:

 The top map is a weak equivalence by the unit axiom for the cofibrant object $QY$.
 The left vertical map is a weak equivalence because cofibrant objects are flat and $QS$ is cofibrant.
 The right vertical is a weak equivalence by definition of $QY$.
-Thus, the bottom arrow is a weak equivalence by the 2-out-of-3 property.
+Thus, the bottom arrow is a weak equivalence by the two out of three property.

 For the final statement we again apply cofibrant replacement to $Y$ and we get

 Again the top horizontal map and the vertical maps are weak equivalences because cofibrant objects are flat (for the first use that $QX$ is cofibrant, for the second use that $K$ and $L$ are cofibrant). \end{proof}